List of assets owned by Media Prima

 This is a list of assets owned by Media Prima Berhad, a Malaysian media and entertainment conglomerate based in Balai Berita, Bangsar, Kuala Lumpur.

 Assets and subsidiaries

-Media Prima Television Networks
+Media Prima Content & TV Networks

 Media Prima owns and operates five free-to-air television channels, each of them functioning under their own branding and subsidiaries.
 TV3 and NTV7 were established long before Media Prima exist, while others, 8TV and TV9 were formed through the group's acquisition of defunct television companies.